Engarak/MiiShop/README.md

 ## Upgrade/Install Instructions
-1. (Pending testing 4/25/2019) - Use [miiShop_install](https://github.com/Engarak/miiShop_Install/releases) to upgrade or install miiShop
+1. Worked for me (4/30/19), one report of issues, rethinking install/upgrade process - Use [miiShop_install](https://github.com/Engarak/miiShop_Install/releases) to upgrade or install miiShop still for now though!

 ## Known Issues
 + Errors with special characters when processing library - At times in the console when processing games it will toss an error on the specific game.
 Open an issue and get me the error message I'll try to catch the case in a future version.